-Work-Integrated Learning may be undertaken through various Professional Practice and Professional Experience subjects at AC.
+Work-Integrated Learning must be undertaken the college co-ordinated School Professional Placements.
 These subjects seek to create a direct linkage between the learning, skills and values engaged in lectures, and the reflection which occurs when these are applied in real-life settings.
-These work-based training subjects comprise of instruction, academic assessment and a placement in a workplace for each subject.
+These work-based training subjects comprise of mentoring and academic assessment in a workplace.